How do I deal with comments and other special strings in Beautiful Soup?

 comments = soup.find_all(string=lambda text: isinstance(text, Comment))

-# Print all found comments
+# Print all comments with their content

 for comment in comments: